mikerodrigues/renstar/README.md

 unexpected results if you have more than one on your network.
 I do plan on improving this.

-### Note about multi-homed environments
-You may have trouble with discovery on multi-homed hosts, but I'm working with the author of the `ssdp` library to fix this, so I expect it to improve.
-You can install my fork of `ssdp` from github if you need multi-homed support now.

 ## Using the library

 First we need to create a `Thermostat` object.